SeeedDocument/Grove_Infrared_Reflective_Sensor/Grove_Infrared_Reflective_Sensor.md

 #### Line Following ####
 This sensor can be used to help a robotic car follow a black line.

-<ol>1.
-Adjusting </ol>
+1).
+Adjusting

-<ol>Place the sensor such that there is 12mm between reflective photosensor and white (or light) colored surface.</ol>
+Place the sensor such that there is 12mm between reflective photosensor and white (or light) colored surface.

 ![](https://github.com/SeeedDocument/Grove_Infrared_Reflective_Sensor/blob/master/image/300px-Infrared_Reflective_Sensor-4.JPG?raw=true)

-<ol>2.
+2).
 Adjust the potentiometer with a screwdriver to change the sensitivity of reflective photosensor, until the LED indicator glows.
-As your rotate clockwise, the reflective photosensor will be more sensitive to light. </ol>
+As your rotate clockwise, the reflective photosensor will be more sensitive to light.

 !!!Note
     Use a proper screw-driver to adjust the tiny potentiometer.
 Applying heavy pressure or frequent adjustments might damage the wiper of the potentiometer.

 ![](https://github.com/SeeedDocument/Grove_Infrared_Reflective_Sensor/blob/master/image/300px-Infrared_Reflective_Sensor-5.JPG?raw=true)

-<ol>3.
+3).
 By maintaining the vertical distance, move the sensor horizontally above the black line.
 The indicator LED must go off over the black line.
-If it is still on, adjust the potentiometer until it is off.</ol>
+If it is still on, adjust the potentiometer until it is off.

 ![](https://github.com/SeeedDocument/Grove_Infrared_Reflective_Sensor/blob/master/image/300px-Infrared_Reflective_Sensor-6.JPG?raw=true)